Clarence1208/PAMP/cert-deployment/README-UPDATES.md

 - **Clean separation of concerns**: Certificate management is handled separately from application deployment.
 - **No ownership conflicts**: Avoids Helm ownership conflicts with existing resources.
 - **Reusable certificates**: The same certificate can be used by multiple services.
 - **Centralized certificate management**: All certificate configuration is in one place.

+## Note About Duration Format

+When specifying certificate durations:
+- Use Kubernetes duration format with hours ("h"), minutes ("m"), or seconds ("s")
+- Do not use days ("d") as it's not supported by cert-manager
+- Example: use "2160h" for 90 days